 In the case of children, however, this distinction is not applied.
 Children are a protected class of victims because it is assumed that they do not have the requisite knowledge or discernment to understand that they are trespassing.
 As such, the duty of care imposed on the premises owner is more onerous when it comes to children.

 Premises liability law as it applies to children is often based on what is referred to as the attractive nuisance doctrine.
 Most states, including Texas and Wisconsin, apply some version of this doctrine in their tort laws.
-An article on the website of the Chris Mayo Law Firm in San Antonio, explains that the attractive nuisance doctrine applies to the owner of a property that represents a desirable area for children to visit i.e. swimming pool, who must take measures to neutralize the potential danger it poses to children that may enter the property uninvited and unsupervised.
+The attractive nuisance doctrine applies to the owner of a property that represents a desirable area for children to visit i.e. swimming pool, who must take measures to neutralize the potential danger it poses to children that may enter the property uninvited and unsupervised.

 A good example would be a junkyard.
 There are a lot of things there that would compel a curious or adventurous child to explore it.
 There are also a lot of opportunities there for injury to a child.
 The junkyard owner knows or should have known that children will trespass, and is mandated by law to secure the premises so that children will not be able to get in without being seen.
 Dangerous objects such as old refrigerators and broken glass must be attended to so that it will not cause harm to a child, such as taking off the refrigerator door and sweeping up the glass.